n37sn4k3/Android-Accessibility-Keylogger/README.md

 ## Information

-Open accessibility activity (prompt user to enable the service)
+Open accessibility activity (in order to prompt user to enable the service)
 ```java
 startActivity(new Intent(Settings.ACTION_ACCESSIBILITY_SETTINGS));
 ```